apache/pulsar-site/blog/2023-08-28-pulsar-sessions-in-communityovercode-aisa-2023.md

 The conference gathers adopters, developers, engineers, and technologists from some of the most influential open-source communities in the world.
 To date, there has been a total of over 100 proposals submitted by presenters from AWS, Huawei, Tencent Cloud, StreamNative, WeBank, and many more.

-We are excited to have various Apache Pulsar-related sessions on this conference, including integrations with IoT technologies, applications on cloud, the Pulsar community development, and so on.
+We are excited to have various Apache Pulsar-related sessions on this conference, including the milestone achieved by our first LTS release, integrations with applications on cloud, the Pulsar community development, and so on.

 <!--truncate-->